sweezy793/PyScraper/README.md

 # PyScraper
-A Python web scraper which can search and download images
+A fun little Python web scraper of Bing.com which downloads and saves images in a directory according to the search term.